cs5351-gp22-2024/DevCollab/README.md

 ### SQL

 For each of the update sql, you need to put your sql into the folder `apps\dev-collab-api\src\sql`.
-The file name follows the following format `Feature_YYYYMMDD`.
+The file name follows the following format `YYYYMMDD_Feature`.